 Any difficulty breathing or alteration in level of consciousness, no matter how mild, is a medical emergency, requiring transport to a medical center and possibly injection of epinephrine.

 Symptoms are treated supportively.
-Pain caused by sea nettle stings, usually short-lived, can be relieved with baking soda in a 50:50 slurry applied to the skin.
-For other stings, hot water or cold packs, whichever feels better, can help relieve pain, as can an NSAID or other analgesic.
+Pain caused by most cnidaria stings is usually short-lived and can be relieved with baking soda in a 50:50 slurry applied to the skin.
+Soaking the affected area in a warm water bath (105-110° F) has been shown to be effective for pain relief, as have nonsteroidal anti-inflammatory drug (NSAID) analgesics.
 For severe pain, opioids are preferred.
 Painful muscle spasms may be treated with benzodiazepines.
 IV fluids and epinephrine can be given if shock develops.
 Antivenom is available for the stings of the box jellyfish C. fleckeri but not for the stings of North American species.